Audinetta123/Address_book/README.md

-# Slim Framework 3 Skeleton Application
+# REST API using Slim Framework 3 Skeleton Application

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.

-## Install the Application
+1 install composer

-Run this command from the directory in which you want to install your new Slim Framework application.
+2 Run this command from the directory in which you want to install your new Slim Framework application

-    php composer.phar create-project slim/slim-skeleton [my-app-name]
+    php composer create-project slim/slim-skeleton [my-app-name]

-Replace `[my-app-name]` with the desired directory name for your new application.
-You'll want to:

 * Point your virtual host document root to your new application's `public/` directory.
-* Ensure `logs/` is web writeable.

-To run the application in development, you can also run this command.

-	php composer.phar start

-Run this command to run the test suite
+3 Run this command:

-	php composer.phar test

-That's it!
-Now go build something cool.
+sudo php -S localhost:8080 -t public public/index.php

+4 Insert db "Address_book" into your database

+5 Use Postman to test the API